chungg/chungg.github.io/about.md

 regarding my poorly written code by googling afore-metioned code in an attempt to figure out my beautiful mind.

-i'm focused on data and currently contribute to [Gnocchi](http://gnocchi.xyz). i previously worked on the cloud at Huawei Technologies Canada, Red Hat, eNovance, and IBM.
+i'm currently an engineer at [d1g1t](http://d1g1t.com) where i focused on financial data. previously, i worked on the cloud at Huawei, Red Hat, eNovance, and IBM. i'm currently helping build [Gnocchi](http://gnocchi.xyz), an inifinitely scalable, time-series database.

 off the clock, i can be found building LEGO, dancing randomly, or teaching my mom that the button doesn't work because she's clicking the button in a